Star Wars (film): Premiere and initial release

 Lucas wanted the film released in May, on the Memorial Day weekend.
 According to Fox executive Gareth Wigan, "Nobody had ever opened a summer film before school was out."
-Lucas, however, hoped the school-term release would build word-of-mouth publicity among children.
+Lucas, however, hoped the school-year release would build word-of-mouth publicity among children.
 Fox ultimately decided on a release date of May 25, the Wednesday before the holiday weekend.
 Very few theaters, however, wanted to show Star Wars.
 To encourage exhibitors to purchase the film, Fox packaged it with The Other Side of Midnight, a film based on the 1973 bestselling book.
 If a theater wanted to show Midnight, it was required to show Star Wars as well.

-Lucas's film debuted on Wednesday, May 25, 1977, in 32 theaters.
+Star Wars debuted on Wednesday, May 25, 1977, in 32 theaters.
 Another theater was added on Thursday, and ten more began showing the film on Friday.
 On Wednesday, Lucas was so absorbed in work—approving advertising campaigns and mixing sound for the film's wider-release version—that he forgot the film was opening that day.
 His first glimpse of its success occurred that evening, when he and Marcia went out for dinner on Hollywood Boulevard.
 Across the street, crowds were lining up outside Mann's Chinese Theatre, waiting to see Star Wars.

-Two weeks after its release, Lucas's film was replaced by William Friedkin's Sorcerer at Mann's because of contractual obligations.
+Two weeks after its release, Lucas' film was replaced by William Friedkin's Sorcerer at Mann's because of contractual obligations.
 The theater owner moved Star Wars to a less-prestigious location after quickly renovating it.
-After Sorcerer failed to meet expectations, Lucas's film was given a second opening at Mann's on August 3.
+After Sorcerer failed to meet expectations, Lucas' film was given a second opening at Mann's on August 3.
 Thousands of people attended a ceremony in which C-3PO, R2-D2 and Darth Vader placed their footprints in the theater's forecourt.
 By this time, Star Wars was playing in 1,096 theaters in the United States.
 Approximately 60 theaters played the film continuously for over a year.
 In May 1978, Lucasfilm distributed "Birthday Cake" posters to those theaters for special events on the one-year anniversary of the film's release.
 Star Wars premiered in the United Kingdom on December 27, 1977.
 News reports of the film's popularity in America caused long lines to form at the two London theaters that first offered the film; it became available in 12 large cities in January 1978, and additional London theaters in February.

 On opening day I ... did a radio call-in show ... this caller, was really enthusiastic and talking about the movie in really deep detail.
 I said, "You know a lot about the film."
 He said, "Yeah, yeah, I've seen it four times already."